Extended deterministic mean-field games: Uniqueness

 \subsection{The second approach for uniqueness}

-In this section, we discuss another approach for uniqueness of solutions of the extended mean-field system \eqref{mfge}.
-This other approach does not require classical solutions of the Hamilton-Jacobi PDE in \eqref{emfg}.
+In this section, we discuss another method to prove the uniqueness of solutions of \eqref{mfge}.
+This approach is valid even if the law of $\bX$ is not absolutely continuous and extends Theorem \eqref{unq1'}.
 Consequently, it leads to a more general uniqueness result.
-We will assume that $L$ satisfies the following monotonicity condition: \resume{enumerate} \item if $(X, Z)\neq (\tilde X, \tilde Z)$. \suspend{enumerate}
+We will assume that $L$ satisfies the following monotonicity condition: \resume{enumerate} \item if $Law (X, Z)\neq Law(\tilde X, \tilde Z)$. \suspend{enumerate}